-Is it possible that there could be problems with Medicare Advantage plans when enrollment numbers are increasing?
+How is it possible that there could be problems with Medicare Advantage plans when enrollment numbers are increasing?
 Sadly, we’ve heard from many consumers who have had Medicare Advantage (MA) as well as doctors who don’t like them.
-Perhaps you’ve heard from a family member or friend who told you a story or two about some disadvantages of Medicare Advantage.
+Perhaps you’ve heard from a family member or friend who told you a story or two about some of the disadvantages of Medicare Advantage.

-You probably start to worry that maybe a Medicare Advantage plan is a bad choice.
+You may start to worry that maybe a Medicare Advantage plan is a bad choice.

 We’re going to clarify everything about Medicare Advantage plans for you so you can make an informed decision about your insurance.
 By the end of this post, you’ll be able to figure out if a Medicare Advantage plan is right for you or if another plan is a better fit.